ChrisVilches/Japanese-Tokenizer-Microservice/README.md

 # Japanese Tokenizer Microservice

-A microservice that makes it easy to decompose Japanese texts.
-Useful for making word clouds, or getting the most important words from a sentence.
+A microservice that makes it easy to tokenize Japanese texts.
+Useful for making word clouds, analyzing texts, or getting the most important words from a sentence.

-It uses Flask (Python lightweight web app framework), and MeCab for text segmentation.
+It uses Flask (lightweight Python web framework), and MeCab for text segmentation.

 TODO: Use a better example (longer text from Wikipedia or something).

 ```
 PUT /important_words
 {
-  "text": "説明 書の例文を付けてください。"
+  "text": "説明書の例文を付けてください。"
 }
 ```